A Fun Itinerary For a Day Trip From Asheville

 1. Spend the morning in Brevard

-It’s quaint and you can definitely see most of it in a few hours.
+Their downtown area is quaint and you can definitely see it all in a few hours.
 Pretty much everything is in a few block radius downtown, so just find a free street parking spot and get to it!

 - If you have kids in tow, don’t miss the original O.P.
 Taylor’s toy store!
 It’s 6,000 square feet and sure to have something for everyone.